hyewonleess/Masters-Thesis/README.md

  1. Compare fit depending on the number of nodes without constraint on width of activation function
  2. Compare fit depending on the number of nodes **with constraint** on width of activation function
  3. Compare fit depending on the number of nodes with cstraint on width of activation function and **residual fitting**
- 4. Residual fitting with lasso penalty
+ 4. Residual fitting with lasso penalty(lambda is chosen randomly)
+ 5. Residual fitting with lasso penalty, lambda sequence given.(Choose optimal lambda with the smallest BIC)